-My kids and I are at a campground as I type this.
-They're still blissfully asleep in the tent after a day of biking and swimming that culminated in s'more and popcorn (courtesy of our newly gifted Whirly Pop - which is AWESOME) and right now I have a small fire warding off the morning chill and the birds are singing and the air is fresh.
+My kids and I camp every year.
+They fall blissfully asleep in the tent after a day of biking and swimming that culminated in s'more and popcorn and in the morning, the birds are singing and the air is crisp and fresh.

-In a little while, I'm going to fire up the campstove and make the best damn bacon and eggs any of us will ever taste in your lives because everything just tastes better in the outdoors.
+In the morning, I'll fire up the campstove and make the best damn bacon and eggs any of us will ever taste in your lives because everything just tastes better in the outdoors.
 Honest to God, it does.
 And then it's back into bathing suits and frolicking at the pool.

 There are some hardcore camping types who would be quick to tell me that this is hardly camping.
 We're at a camping resort with flush toilets and hot showers and electric and water onsite and free Wi-Fi.
 It has a huge pool complex that's more like a water park and they have a fully stocked camp store and even a little cafe that we could eat all our meals in if we wanted to.